SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/01-Problem-02.md

 * Command `Drop - {item}`:

-You should remove the item from your inventory, if you have it.
+You should remove the item from your inventory if you have it.

 * Command `Combine Items - {oldItem}:{newItem}`: